- 1st international IMACLIM workshop

 - To contribute to the public debate on these topics and particularly to the UNFCCC’s Facilitative Dialogue of 2018 and First Global Stocktake of 2023, as well as to the 6th IPCC report.

-The IMACLIM project is inserted in international networks, in particular the Integrated Assessment Modeling Consortium (IAMC) the Integrated Assessment Modeling Consortium (IAMC) or the IPCC, of which the principal researchers of CIRED and its scientific partners are all lead authors.
-This network also relies on research networks at the science/decision interface, such as the Low-Carbon Society Research Network (LCS-R Net) established by the G8 in 2009 and the Deep Decarbonization Pathway Project (DDPP).
+The IMACLIM project is inserted in international networks, in particular the Energy Modeling Forum (EMF) of Stanford University, the Integrated Assessment Modeling Consortium (IAMC) or the IPCC, of which many senior researchers of CIRED and its scientific partners are authors.
+It also connects to research networks at the science/decision interface, such as the Low-Carbon Society Research Network (LCS-Rnet) established by the G8 in 2009 and the Deep Decarbonization Pathway Project (DDPP) of the French IDDRI.